Meow. Welcome to the Chicago Area Tiki Tour!

 10am all-aboard the CATT busses!
 We'll be touring the best of the Chicago Area's Tiki Venues all day, with plenty of fun, libations & good time to be had by all.
 We'll return to the aloft O'Hare late at night.

 The host hotel is the aloft at Chicago O'Hare.
-There is a special CATT rate you can book HERE ($139)
+There will be a special CATT rate of $125.

 Parking & Local Area Information: